-A list of all the highlights and must-see places in Dresden.
-One day or a week, Saxony’s capital offers baroque castles, churches, and lovely day trips.
+A list of all the top tourist attractions and must-see places in Dresden.

 Did I ever tell you that I have been in Dresden a million times?
 I just love that city so much!
 Germany is big and has so many highlights, but few cities can compare with Saxony’s capital.
 There are just so many things to do in Dresden!
 Fine art, baroque splendor, concerts & festivals and a lot of students – the city on the banks of the river Elbe is the perfect mixture of young and old, tradition and innovation.